xuwang/docker-dev/README.md

 #### Fire up VM and update Dockers

 You can take a quick look at *Vagrantfile* under docker-dev.
-The vagrant configuration file tells vagrant to download docker ready ubuntu-14.04 image, configure port mappings for all the docker services that we will run in this environment, and start the services in their isolated contains after the VM is up.
+The vagrant configuration file tells Vagrant to download docker-ready ubuntu-14.04 image, configure port mappings for all the docker services that we will run in this environment, and start the services in their isolated containers after the VM is up.

         vagrant up

-The default docker processes that will be started are a private image registry service and a shipyard UI application to manage all contains running on the host.
+The default docker containers that will be started are a private image registry service and a shipyard UI application to manage all containers running on the host.

 #### Check docker status